King John

 Philip

-The King of France, Philip is Arthur's champion, and demands that John abdicate in favor of his nephew.
-Yet Philip easily changes his mind and joins with John's family in marriage when the citizens of Angers suggest that Louis and Blanche marry.
+The king of France, Philip is Arthur’s champion, and he demands that John abdicate in favor of his nephew.
+Yet Philip easily changes his mind and joins with John’s family in marriage when the citizens of Angiers suggest that Louis and Blanche marry.
 Philip is forced to change his mind again when Pandolf insists that he defend the pope and go to war with John.
-However, Philip's main problem is that he keeps losing his armies crossing the ocean between France and England.
+However, Philip’s main problem is that he keeps losing his armies crossing the channel between France and England.

 Arthur

-Son of John's elder brother, Arthur is the rightful heir to the throne.
+The son of John’s elder brother, Arthur is the rightful heir to the throne.
 His mother, Constance, masterminds his attempt to seize the throne, and Philip provides the military strength he needs.
-Yet Arthur wishes he had nothing to do with the complex political life and dreams of being a simple shepherd.
-He convinces Hubert not to kill him, but then dies when he foolishly leaps off the castle walls in an effort to escape.
+Yet Arthur wishes he had nothing to do with the complexities of political life, and he dreams of being a simple shepherd.
+He convinces Hubert not to kill him but then dies when he foolishly leaps off the castle walls while trying to escape.

-Illegitimate son of Richard the Lionhearted, the Bastard's proper name is Philip; he is named for his father, King Philip.
-He claims his inheritance from his foster father but then gives it to his younger brother, choosing to become a knight instead.
-At first he is a mischievous figure, urging the French and English to unite to destroy Angers and stealing money from monasteries (at John's request), but he soon becomes John's main supporter after all the king's lords abandon him.
-The Bastard speaks directly to the audience, interpreting and analyzing scenes.
+The illegitimate son of Richard the Lionhearted, the Bastard’s proper name is Philip Faulconbridge.
+He initially argues his claim to his foster father’s inheritance but then gives it to his younger brother, choosing to become a knight instead.
+At first, he is a mischievous figure who struggles to learn the ways of the nobility.
+However, he soon becomes John’s main supporter after all the king’s lords abandon him.
 By the end of the play, his honorable behavior has made him look even better than John, but he has a string of bad luck when he loses half his army.
 He is persistent, though; he tries to declare war on Louis even after peace has been declared.

 Louis

-Philip's son, Louis marries Blanche and thus becomes another distant heir to the English crown.
+Philip’s son, Louis marries Blanche and thus becomes another distant heir to the English throne.
 Pandolf encourages him to seek out this claim, so he attacks England.
-However, his reinforcements are lost in a storm at sea, and Louis letss Pandolf broker a peace treaty with England.
+However, his reinforcements are lost in a storm at sea, and Louis lets Pandolf broker a peace treaty with England.

 Pandolf

-A messenger from the pope, Pandolf first arrives to ask John why he has resisted the pope's nomination for archbishop.
+A legate of the Catholic Church from Rome, Pandolf first arrives to ask John why he has resisted the pope’s nomination for archbishop.
 He excommunicates John and threatens to excommunicate Philip unless he breaks with John.
-Later he urges Louis to attack England, but then accepts John's belated recognition of the pope's requests.
-He tries to convince Louis to stop the attack, but fails, until Louis loses his army and needs Pandolf to negotiate peace between the nations.
+He later urges Louis to attack England.
+Then, after John belatedly seeks the pope’s recognition, Pandolf tries to convince Louis to stop the attack.
+He initially fails, but when Louis loses his army, he calls on Pandolf to negotiate peace between the kingdoms.

 Hubert

-One of John's men, Hubert is assigned to look after Arthur, but John asks him to kill Arthur.
-Hubert is so touched by Arthur's innocence that he cannot kill the boy, and he returns to John with the false news that Arthur is dead.
-When John accuses Hubert of having convinced him to kill Arthur when he didn't want to, Hubert reveals that he didn't kill Arthur.
+One of John’s men, Hubert is assigned to look after Arthur.
+John asks him to kill Arthur, but Hubert is so touched by Arthur’s innocence that he cannot kill the boy, and he returns to John with a false report of Arthur’s death.
+When John accuses Hubert of having convinced him to kill Arthur when he didn’t want to, Hubert reveals that he didn’t kill Arthur.
 Yet when Arthur is found dead, the nobles assume Hubert killed him.
-Later Hubert is on hand when John is poisoned at a monastery and he informs the Bastard.
+Later, Hubert is on hand when John is poisoned at a monastery, and he informs the Bastard of the king’s mortal illness.

 Constance